How to use reusable sanitary pads - our easy guide!

 You quickly grab a pad and head for the loo.

-The pads are so soft to touch, such a difference to crinkly, wrinkly, plasticky disposable pads which make you itch and chafe.
+The panty liners are so soft to touch!
+Such a difference to crinkly, wrinkly, plasticky disposable pads which make you itch and chafe.
 You actually can't wait to give them a go.

 But hold on.
 Houston, we have a problem.